Saosin: The Grey EP and In Search of Solid Ground (2008–2010)

 Saosin returned to touring in October 2008 alongside Underoath and the Devil Wears Prada.

 In early 2009, they started recording a new album with producer Butch Walker.
 They partnered with Hurley to broadcast the recording process live on Hurley's website.

 Saosin released a new EP titled The Grey EP on October 14, 2008.
 The EP was sold on tour and on iTunes and featured three new demos, as well as an acoustic version of "Come Close".
 The purpose of The Grey EP as to show demos they had been recording.

 Saosin released In Search of Solid Ground on September 8, 2009.
 Two songs were released as a download to anyone who bought a shirt, and a digital pre-order.
 The songs were "On My Own" and "Is This Real".
 These two songs were released as singles on iTunes August 4, 2009.
 On August 5 a new song titled "Changing" was made available for streaming on the internet.
 The single was then put up for download on iTunes August 11.

-Saosin toured Australia nationally during June 2010 in support of Story of the Year's Australian tour.
-Blessthefall also joined.

-The band stated on Twitter that they have parted ways with Virgin Records and are going back into a "DIY" direction.
+In May 2010, the band confirmed on Twitter that their relationship with Virgin Records was over.
+A "DIY" direction was planned.
+In June, they and Blessthefall joined Story of the Year as the supporting acts on a tour of Australia.